mrismanaziz/Reforestation/README.md

-## I got a reversible jacket for Christmas, I can't wait to see how it turns out.
+## I used to have a job at a calendar factory but I got the sack because I took a couple of days off.